mamaheux/pyodas2/docs/tutorials/live/setup.rst

 #########

 Below are the instructions to config your computer for live processing depending of your computer.
+Some tutorials use the visualization classes, so PyODAS2 must be installed with the visualization optional dependencies.
+They contain PySide6 which has a LGPL licence.

 64-bitsRaspberry Pi Computers
 ******************************